dadkins6/CodingChallenge/README.md

-TicTacToe accessor that checks if a given board has a winner.
-Is able to be used for any size board and any characters.
+Method that searches a String for instances of shorter strings